moneykit/yodlee-api-client/docs/AccountsApi.md

 Add Manual Account

-The add account service is used to add manual accounts.<br>The response of add account service includes the account name , account number and Yodlee generated account id.<br>All manual accounts added will be included as part of networth calculation by default.<br>Add manual account support is available for bank, card, investment, insurance, loan and bills container only.<br><b>Note:</b> A real estate account addition is only supported for SYSTEM and MANUAL valuation type.<br>
+The add account service is used to add manual accounts.<br>The response of add account service includes the account name , account number and Yodlee generated account id.<br>All manual accounts added will be included as part of networth calculation by default.<br>Add manual account support is available for bank, card, investment, insurance and loan container only.<br><br><b>Note:</b><ul> <li>A real estate account addition is only supported for SYSTEM and MANUAL valuation type.</li></ul>

 ### Example
 ```python